oracle-livelabs/database/db-23cfree-fundamentals/query-dv/query-dv.md

 Throughout this lab and the ones that follow, you will see the use of ` | json_pp` at the end of some cURL commands.
 This is simply a tool to help you better visualize the data that is returned.
 In some cases, this tool isn't used so that you may see the HTTP Codes that come in response to our cURL commands.
 When experimenting, you can use ` | json_pp` to better visualize the data, but note that it will not work when the returned values don't adhere to JSON syntax (such as when you use the `-i` parameter in cURL).

+This tool is installed by default when using the _Run on LiveLabs_ option.
+It is included with the Perl install.

 1. View the contents of the `driver_dv` duality view.
+Because we are not specifying an ID, this query will return the entire view.

     ```
-    $ <copy>curl -X GET -H "Content-Type: application/json" http://localhost:8080/ords/janus/soda/latest/driver_dv</copy>
+    $ <copy>curl -X GET http://hol23cfdr:8080/ords/hol23c/driver_dv/ | json_pp</copy>
     ```

     Documents corresponding to six drivers now appear in the driver_dv duality view.
-For each document, the following fields are included in the result:
+For each document, the following fields are automatically computed and included in the result:
-    - id - Document key, aka ID.
-The value is a hex representation of a unique encoded value automatically computed by the duality view, based on the primary key of the underlying duality view root table.
     - etag - Document eTag.
 Used for optimistic locking.
 Automatically computed by the duality view.
-    - value - Document content.
-For duality views (unlike other SODA collections based on tables and regular views), the content also includes _id and _etag.
-That info is the same as in the "id" and "etag" field described immediately above.
+    - asof - The asof is a Table System Change Number (SCN) and can be used for Flashback queries.
+    - links - The links contain references to the individual documents.
+Using them in a GET call would return the single referenced document.

     **Note:** The "race" field under each driver is empty.
 This is because no information connecting the driver to the races has been entered yet.
 That information will be added in the next lab.